 Liquid electrolyte in RFB serves as a "fuel" to store electricity via redox reactions when flowing through electrodes.
 The liquid electrolyte determines the energy capacity and is a main component to the overall capital cost and technical performance.
 Take all vanadium RFBs as example.
 The current electrolytes in vanadium sulfates account for nearly 40% of the total cost of a 1MW/8MWh all vanadium system.
 The energy capacity is limited by the solubility of vanadium chemicals in the aqueous sulfates.
-When the vanadium concentration is over 2 M, the electrolytes will become super saturated, resulting in the formation of precipitation for V5+ at the temperatures above 40 °C and for V2+, V3+, V4+ at the temperatures below 10 °C. When the concentration reaches up to 2.5 M, the solution of V5+ precipitates even at room temperature in several days.
-An ideal electrolyte should demonstrate: 1) high solubility of active components and stability over broad operating conditions, 2) excellent electrodes, tubes, etc. 4) acceptance to environment, and 5) most of all, low cost.
+When the vanadium concentration is over 2 M, the electrolytes will become super saturated, resulting in the formation of precipitation for V^{5+} at the temperatures above 40 °C and for V^{2+} , V^{3+} , V^{4+} at the temperatures below 10 °C. When the concentration reaches up to 2.5 M, the solution of V^{5+} precipitates even at room temperature in several days.
+An ideal electrolyte should demonstrate: 1) high solubility of active components and stability over broad operating conditions, 2) excellent electrochemical reversibility, 3) good chemical compatibility to adjacent components such as electrodes, tubes, etc. 4) acceptance to environment, and 5) most of all, low cost.
 Grant applications are sought to develop novel electrolytes that satisfy all the aforementioned requirements.